Rachelios/rachel-blog/content/posts/2021-25-07---Happiness-Index.md

 ## Checking Out the Correlation Among Explanatory Variables

 Though money doesn’t buy happiness, it seems to help.
-(An old paradox, per The Economist https://www.economist.com/graphic-detail/2019/03/21/economic-growth-does-not-guarantee-rising-happiness).
+(An old paradox, [per The Economist](https://www.economist.com/graphic-detail/2019/03/21/economic-growth-does-not-guarantee-rising-happiness) ).
 As shown below, GDP, Health, and Support are strongly correlated with the Happiness score.
 Freedom correlates quite well with the Happiness score; however, Freedom connects quite well with all data.
 Corruption still has a mediocre correlation with the Happiness score.

 ![happiness-correlation.jpg](/media/corr_happiness.jpg)